-WifiRttScanX is useful for surveying a location to discover the properties of Wi-Fi access points — particularly the extent to which they support RTT range measurements.
+WifiRttScanX is useful for surveying a location to discover the properties of Wi-Fi access points — particularly the extent to which they support range measurements.

 WifiRttScanX is an Android app for ranging to Wi-Fi access points (APs) — based on: